NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Baseline Methods

-We expand on the methods introduced in \cref{sec:eval_general}, applying off-the-shelf embedding methods to the downstream tasks defined in \cref{sec:downstreamtasks}.
-Unlike the \ifthenelse{\boolean{blind}}{}{CVPR }challenge, where data were partitioned into development and evaluation phases, results here are computed on the entire downstream dataset.
-Unless otherwise stated, evaluation follows the challenge protocol and used hyperparameters: $E=20$ epochs, $k=50$ training and test set splits, and a learning rate of $10^{-4}$.
-We report raw $R^2$ scores, clipping negatives to $[0,1]$ for figures.
+This appendix expands on the general evaluations introduced in the main paper by providing methodological details and extended results.
+Unlike the \ifthenelse{\boolean{blind}}{}{CVPR }challenge setting, which separated development and evaluation splits, all results in the main paper and this appendix are computed on the full downstream datasets.
+Unless noted otherwise, we follow the evaluation protocol introduced in the main text, and use $E=20$ training epochs, $k=50$ train–test splits, and a learning rate of $10^{-3}$.
+We report raw $R^2$ values, clipping negative scores to $[0,1]$ only for visualization.

-For the results in Section~\ref{sec:method_details}, we use embeddings of size $N=1024$, consistent with the challenge setup.
-In Section~\ref{sec:ablations_and_ext}, we relax this requirement to investigate the effect of varying embedding dimensionality and explore decoder choices beyond the linear probes proposed as default.
+We begin by comparing the temporal aggregation methods in \cref{sec:temporal_analysis} which motivate the use of post-encoding aggregation for all subsequent analyses.
+Thereafter, we report additional details of the baseline methods and results for the 1,024-dimensional embedding setup \cref{sec:results_methods}.
+In \cref{sec:ablations_and_ext} we extend the ablations introduced in the main paper by providing per-task results for varying embedding dimensions and decoder choices beyond linear probing.